-Forex investing involves trading currencies in pairs, which means that investors are concurrently buying one currency while selling another.
+Forex investing involves trading currencies in pairs, known as a currency pair.
+It means that investors are concurrently buying one currency while selling another.
 Currency pairs are separated into three categories:

 Top traded currency pairs where the USD is partnered with other major currencies.
 Major currencies include the EUR, GBP, JPY, CHF, CAD, AUD and NZD

 Currency pairs where one of the Major currencies, other than the USD, are partnered with other currencies.
 Crosses between other major currencies (EUR, GBP, JPY) are known as Minors

 • Exotic Forex Pairs

 Pairs that feature one of the Major currencies partnered with one from an emerging economy.

 Forex market analysis

 The price of a currency is a reflection of how positive or negative forex traders deem the future economic health of a country or region to be.
 So, in essence, when currency trading, investors are using fundamental indicators to effectively speculate on the performance of one country’s economic health against that of another.
 When they do this, it is called fundamental analysis.

 For example, if a trader believes that the economy of the United States is going to outperform that of the Euro area, they would sell the EUR/USD currency pair (selling euros and buying pounds).
 On the other hand, if Euro area’s economy is likely to grow in comparison to that of the United States, a forex trader would buy EUR/USD (buying euros and selling pounds).